Sunday Morning Live (British TV programme): Presenters

 Susanna Reid, a BBC Breakfast presenter, presented the first two series of the programme.
 When Sunday Morning Live was on air Reid did not present Breakfast at the weekends as she had to be in Belfast.
 In May 2012 Reid announced on Twitter that former Channel 4 News presenter Samira Ahmed would be hosting the third series when it returned in June 2012.
 Ahmed continued to present the fourth series.

 On 4 November 2012, Kate Silverton covered Samira Ahmed's presenting duties during an absence.
 On 4 August 2013, Sally Magnusson stood in for Ahmed when she was again indisposed, and on 27 October 2013 Katie Derham covered.

 In June 2014 former BBC Breakfast presenter Sian Williams was confirmed as presenter for the next series.

 In November 2015, Sian Williams announced that she was leaving the BBC to replace Emma Crosby on 5 News and it was announced prior to the 2016 series that she would be replaced by BBC Breakfast presenter Naga Munchetty.

 In June 2017, it was announced that Sean Fletcher and Emma Barnett were taking over presenting duties for the programme.
-They are joined by roving reporters including Wendy Robbins and Mehreen Baig.
+They were joined by roving reporters including Wendy Robbins and Mehreen Baig.
 Cherry Healey replaced Barnett in 2018, followed by Ria Hebden in 2019, Sally Phillips in 2020 and Holly Hamilton in 2022.